 - FM-compatible devices connect wirelessly to external microphones to enhance sound from speakers.
 They are commonly found in lecture rooms, boardrooms, and in noisy restaurants

 - Bluetooth compatibility wirelessly connects hearing aids to external microphones to improve signal quality from speakers.
-This is becoming popular in the context of mobile phones, MP3 players, and televisions
+This is becoming popular in the context of mobile phones, MP3 players, headphones, and televisions

 How Would I Gain from Connecting My Hearing Aids to My iPhone?